Skip to content

 Can you have a hair donated from another person?

 If you’re struggling with hair loss at any age, then get in touch today.
-Our surgeons are on hand to talk you through your options, advising you as to the best course of action be it surgical or non-surgical.
-Why not take a look at our hair graft calculator that will give you an idea as to how many grafts you may need and cross-reference it with our hair transplant cost guide for more information.
+Our surgeons are on hand to talk you through your options in a consultation, advising you as to the best course of action be it surgical or non-surgical.
+If you are at the right age to consider a hair transplant, you can start to plan your surgery by taking a look at our hair graft calculator that will give you an idea as to how many grafts you may need and cross-reference it with our hair transplant cost guide for more information.

 Authored by